Doing business with DNREC during the coronavirus period. More Info

 To promote conservation ethics, the Tournament includes awards for catching and releasing eligible species.
 Live Release Awards are open to both adult and youth anglers.
 The fish must be released immediately.
 An angler must make the catch in Delaware waters or off Delaware’s Atlantic coastline.

 Live release entry forms are available online or from any Tournament Weigh Station.
-They must be mailed to the Division of Fish & Wildlife within 30 days of the catch.
+They must be mailed to the Division of Fish and Wildlife within 30 days of the catch.
 The entry forms must include information about both the angler and a witness to the actual measurement and live release of the fish.

 See the Delaware Sport Fishing Tournament Rules for Live Release Awards for more information.